Hocking Metropolitan Housing Authority

-Hocking Metropolitan Housing Authority is a Public Housing Agency in Logan, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 25th, 2019, Hocking Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Hocking Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 13th, 2020, Hocking Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Hocking Metropolitan Housing Authority serves Hocking County.

 Open Hocking Metropolitan Housing Authority Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 The Hocking Metropolitan Housing Authority (HMHA) is currently accepting public housing waiting list applications for families and senior/disabled individuals.